notteddydev/reimagined_lamp/README.md

 ### ToDo (AddressBook)

-- Add more filtering to contact-list, such as Address.city, Address.neighbourhood, Address.country.verbose
 - Add "add" buttons by each address, email, and phone numbers on contact-detail, and create views etc. and bin tertiary nav
 - Add "archived" logic for addresses, emails, and phone numbers.
 Do not show these on vcard, and use strikethrough styling on them in detail views.
 - Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message